To help prevent the spread of infection, visitors:

 Adult outpatient visits:

-- One support person or immediate family member wearing a mask may accompany an adult patient into an approved waiting room after passing screening.
+- One adult support person or immediate family members wearing a mask may accompany an adult patient into an approved waiting room after passing screening.

 - High-risk patient populations – additional restrictions up to no visitors, unless: